nailak/iolab_proj3/README.md

 Hurricane Sandy on Flickr
 ===========

 A site visualizing the use of Flickr tags related to [Hurricane Sandy](http://en.wikipedia.org/wiki/Hurricane_Sandy).
 It enables users to explore photos taken at before, during and shortly after the hurricane.
+Created as a project for [IO Lab, Fall 2012](http://courses.ischool.berkeley.edu/i290-iol/f12/).

 ## Project Team and Roles